 Peer influence – having friends who regularly engage in watching pornography, which can have a normalising effect and influence your behaviour.

 The consequences of porn addiction

-The effects on a relationship when one partner has a pornography addiction and it’s impacting on the relationship, can have dire consequences.
+The effects on a relationship when one partner has a pornography addiction, can have dire consequences.

 If you suspect your use of pornography may be more serious than you think, consider the following questions:

 Are you using more now than in the beginning?

 Do you anticipate or dwell on the use beforehand?

 When you are not using pornography do you spend large amounts of time thinking about it?